abnair2016/spring-camel/README.md

 ### Use-Case:
 Build a service that:
 - Builds the file path from where data is read from
 - Reads data from the CSV file
 - Converts CSV records into POJO
 - Transforms data with custom code into POJO
 - Stores the final results in a database
 - Reads back the stored results from the database

 To resolve this use case, we would be using the following steps to create the Camel route:

 1. Build the Input file URL using values specified in the _application.properties_ file
 2. Use Transactions to ensure that if error occurs, the transaction is rolled back
 3. Unmarshal the CSV data into POJO using Camel Bindy data format
 4. Use the Splitter EIP to split and stream the messages
 5. Use a Mapper bean to convert and transform the data
 6. Use the Aggregator EIP to aggregate the POJOs into a List
 7. Add a Predicate to limit the processing to a set number of records specified in the application.properties file
-	8. Wait for a timeour set in the application.properties file
+8. Wait for a timeout set in the application.properties file
 9. Use a bean to persist the list of records into the database as a batch
 10. Finally, use a bean's method to retrieve the stored results from the database

 ### Splitter EIP:
 ![Splitter:](http://www.enterpriseintegrationpatterns.com/img/Sequencer.gif)